Shift Parallelism: Low-Latency, High-Throughput LLM Inference for Dynamic Workloads: Evaluation

 To investigate further on Shift Parallelism's performance behavior, we stretch our evaluation to two recently released sparse (i.e., MoE) models that are listed in the bottom two rows of Table~\ref{tab:models}.

-To enable these models, we use the SP generalizations in Section~\ref{sec:design}: i) Llama-17B-16E barely fits into a single GPU and when SP=8 is used in the base config., there is no memory left in the KV cache to support large context sizes.
-To enable long contexts, we use Algorithm~\ref{alg:combined_SP_TP} for the base config.
-(SP=4, TP=2). ii), Qwen-30B-A3B suffers from scaling because it only has 4 KV heads, and we use Algorithm~\ref{alg:kv_replication} to scale the model across SP=8 GPUs.
+To enable these models, we use the SP generalizations in Section~\ref{sec:design}: i) Llama-17B-16E barely fits into a single GPU and when $SP=8$ is used in the base config., there is no memory left in the KV cache to support large context sizes.
+To enable long contexts, we use Algorithm~\ref{alg:combined_SP_TP} for the base config. $(SP=4, TP=2)$. ii), Qwen-30B-A3B suffers from scaling because it only has 4 KV heads, and we use KV cache replication (Section~\ref{sec:sp_inference}) to scale the model across $SP=8$ GPUs.

 Figure~\ref{fig:throughput_latency} compares the throughput and latency performance in across the board.
 The models sorted from larger to smaller.
-The sparse models attains a higher throughput and lower latency than dense models, simply because they have less number of active parameters (see Table~\ref{tab:models}).
+The sparse models attain a higher throughput and lower latency than dense models, simply because they have fewer active parameters (see Table~\ref{tab:models}).
 Compared to TP, Shift parallelism shows excellent performance on both sparse models: Up to 50\% higher throughput without increasing the latency.

-The smallest model, Qwen-30B-A3B, attains a much higher throughput (250k tokens/sec.) than the other models with DP, and the throughput suddenly drops either with TP and SP, especially with smaller end of input sizes.
+The smallest model, Qwen-30B-A3B, attains a much higher throughput (225k tokens/sec.) than the other models with DP, and the throughput suddenly drops either with TP and SP, especially with smaller end of input sizes.
 The discrepancy is due to the vLLM's parallelization overhead with small models that is discussed in Section~\ref{sec:breakdown}.

 The sparse models beg further investigation in the context of expert parallelism (EP).
-Specifically, there is no prior work that combines SP with EP to to further optimize sparse models, which we will leave as a future work.
+Specifically, there is no prior work that combines SP with EP to further optimize sparse models, which we will leave as a future work.